3a1b2c3/seeingSpace/README.md

 <small><i></i></small>

-Neural volume rendering refers to methods that generate images or video by tracing a ray into the scene and taking an integral of some sort over the length of the ray.
+**Neural volume rendering** refers to methods that generate images or video by tracing a ray into the scene and taking an integral of some sort over the length of the ray.
 Typically a neural network like a multi-layer perceptron encodes a function from the 3D coordinates on the ray to quantities like **density and color**, which are integrated to yield an image.
-One of the reasons NeRF is able to render with great detail is because it encodes a 3D point and associated view direction on a ray using periodic activation functions, i.e., Fourier Features. the impact of the NeRF paper lies in its brutal simplicity: just an MLP taking in a 5D coordinate and outputting density and color.
-There are some bells and whistles, notably the positional encoding and a stratified sampling scheme, but many researchers were taken aback (I think) that such a simple architecture could yield such impressive results.
-T Training and rendering is slow and it can only represent static scenes.
+One of the reasons NeRF is able to render with great detail is because it encodes a 3D point and associated view direction on a ray using **periodic activation functions, i.e., Fourier Features**.
+The impact of the NeRF paper lies in its brutal simplicity: just an MLP taking in a 5D coordinate and outputting density and color yields photoreastic results.
+The inital model had limitions: Training and rendering is slow and it can only represent static scenes.
 It “bakes in” lighting.
-A trained NeRF representation does not generalize to other scenes/objects.
+A trained NeRF representation does not generalize to other scenes or objects.
+All of these problems have since developed further, there are even realtime nerfs now.
-A good overview can be found here "NeRF Explosion 2020" https://dellaert.github.io/NeRF/
+A good overview can be found in "NeRF Explosion 2020", https://dellaert.github.io/NeRF.

 https://user-images.githubusercontent.com/74843139/135747420-4d91bc80-2893-44a4-8d32-16bf7024b4f2.mp4

 <img src="https://user-images.githubusercontent.com/74843139/137474885-432d596d-3820-4932-854e-61652dfae9a2.png" width=400>